yx1211-CS/Grp6_SeProject/README.md

 - npx expo start

 ## Preview on Mobile
-A QR Code will appear in your terminal.
+-A QR Code will appear in your terminal.
-Android: Scan the QR code using the Expo Go app.
+-Android: Scan the QR code using the Expo Go app.
-iOS: Scan the QR code using the default Camera app.
+-iOS: Scan the QR code using the default Camera app.

 Collaboration Workflow (Git Guide)